 How to get your motorbike back on the road after a long time

-Likewise, if you’ve had to lay your bike up during quarantine, these simple checks will be worth doing when we get the green light to get out on two wheels again.
-It doesn't take a tool chest either, find what you need at the bottom of the page.
+These simple recommissioning checks will be worth doing before it’s time to get out on two wheels again.
+It doesn’t take a tool chest either; find what you need at the bottom of the page.

 Check your pressures